pdav5883/bracket-revival/README.md

 - Output: [{"teams": [a,b], "seeds": [a,b]}, (round 0 game 1), (round 0 game 2), ...]
 #### update_picks
 - POST: Adds picks to a player's data file
-- Input: year, cid, pid, round, picks: [0/1 flat list of picks]
+- Input: year, cid, pid, picks: [0/1 flat list of picks]
 #### get_competitions
 - GET: Returns struct with years and competition names for each year, and player names for each cid
 - Input: none